The garage is a great place to carry out hobbies such as band practice, carpentry and working on your car.

 We’re going to assume you went with option B.

-To help you continue to do what you love, here are some tips and tricks to soundproof your garage.
+To help you continue to do what you love, here are some helpful tips and tricks to soundproof your garage from our garage door experts.

 Types of noise